ahqsoftwares/tauri-ahq-store/latest.md

-This release is an patch update to **AHQ Store**
+This release is a Security Patch update to **AHQ Store**

 ## Changes

-- Patch Update, fix AHQ Store white/black screen on logs
+- Security Patch: Fix an issue with Access Permission Management